 The Emerson logo is a trademark and service mark of Emerson Electric Co.
-The AMS logo is a mark of one of the Emerson family of companies.
 All other marks are the property of their respective owners.

 The contents of this publication are presented for informational purposes only, and while diligent efforts were made to ensure their accuracy, they are not to be construed as warranties or guarantees, express or implied, regarding the products or services described herein or their use or applicability.
 All sales are governed by our terms and conditions, which are available on request.
 We reserve the right to modify or improve the designs or specifications of our products at any time without notice.